Psychology (PSY)

 This course serves as counseling 'first aid,' meaning that a student will develop skills in: crisis intervention with children, adolescents and adults; development of intervention and prevention strategies; and collaboration with other helping professionals, including how and when to make referrals.
 Students will also learn about current research and theories regarding psychological trauma and effective treatments.

-Course offered: EFAL
+Course offered: FA (even yrs)

-PSY380H Trauma and Crisis Intervention Honors (3 course hours)
+PSY380H Trauma and Crisis Intervention - Honors (3 course hours)

-This course serves as counseling 'first aid,' meaning that a student will develop skills in: crisis intervention with adolescents and their families; recognizing and conceptualizing 'at risk' adolescents; identifying some specific adolescent disorders; constructing comprehensive intervention and prevention strategies; and collaboration with other helping professionals, including how and when to make referrals.
+This course serves as counseling "first aid," meaning that a student will develop skills in: crisis intervention with adolescents and their families; recognizing and conceptualizing "at risk" adolescents; identifying some specific adolescent disorders; constructing comprehensive intervention and prevention strategies; and collaboration with other helping professionals, including how and when to make referrals.

-Course offered: OSPR
+Course offered: FA (even yrs)

 PSY411 Christian Values/Human Sexuality (3 course hours)